Talenti

 Talenti is an American brand of gelato and sorbet produced by Unilever.
 Talenti is named after Bernardo Buontalenti, who is credited with inventing gelato.

 Talenti began in 2003 as a store-front gelateria in Dallas, Texas.
 Founder Josh Hochschuler based his recipe on a traditional Argentine gelato-making method.
 The gelateria was closed by 2005, and Hochschuler refocused the business as a maker of gelato for sale to restaurants, hotels and eventually grocery stores.

 International foods conglomerate Unilever purchased the brand in 2014.
 In 2017, production was moved from Marietta, Georgia, to Unilever's central ice cream producing facility in Sikeston, Missouri.

+On March 19, 2024, Unilever announced it would divest its ice cream brands and cut 7,500 jobs in order to make “a simpler, more focused and higher performing Unilever.”
+Included in the spin-off are Ben & Jerry's, Cornetto, Magnum, Talenti, and Wall’s.
+The divestment is expected to be completed by the end of 2025.